awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-https-dedicated-ip-or-sni.md

 Server Name Indication \(SNI\) is an extension to the TLS protocol that is supported by browsers and clients released after 2010\.
 If you configure CloudFront to serve HTTPS requests using SNI, CloudFront associates your alternate domain name with an IP address for each edge location\.
 When a viewer submits an HTTPS request for your content, DNS routes the request to the IP address for the correct edge location\.
 The IP address to your domain name is determined during the SSL/TLS handshake negotiation; the IP address isn't dedicated to your distribution\.

-The SSL/TLS negotiation occurs very early in the process of establishing an HTTPS connection\.
+The SSL/TLS negotiation occurs early in the process of establishing an HTTPS connection\.
 If CloudFront can't immediately determine which domain the request is for, it drops the connection\.
 When a viewer that supports SNI submits an HTTPS request for your content, here's what happens:

 1. The viewer automatically gets the domain name from the request URL and adds it to a field in the request header\.